Blotched foxface: Distribution and habitat

-The blotched foxface has a disjunct populations, a northern population which is found in the Western Pacific Ocean from the Ryukyu and Ogasawara Islands south to the Philippines and a southern population which is restricted to the Rowley Shoals in the Timor Sea off northwestern Australia.
+The blotched foxface has two disjunct populations: a northern population which is found in the Western Pacific Ocean from the Ryukyu and Ogasawara Islands of Japan to the Philippines, and a southern population which is restricted to the Rowley Shoals in the Timor Sea off northwestern Australia.
 This species is found in shallow waters down to 14 m on coral reefs made up of Acropora and Porites, and also on coral rubble.

 Biology

-The blotched foxface is herbivorous, feeding on seaweeds.
-Adults an subadults live in pairs, including same-sex pairs.
-However, reproduction appears to takes place at the new moon when large aggregations occur and the demersal eggs are laid.
-The adult pairs seem to be permanent.
-The young juveniles may gather in large schools.
+The blotched foxface is herbivorous and feeds on seaweeds.
+Adults an subadults live in pairs, including same-sex pairs; the adult pairs seem to be permanent.
+Reproduction appears to takes place at the new moon when large aggregations occur and the demersal eggs are laid.
+Juveniles may gather in large schools.
 This species produces venom in the spines of its fins.
 In a study of the venom of a congener it was found that rabbitfish venom was similar to the venom of stonefishes.